alexandreevich/VPN-for-my-home/Instructions.md

 # My personal VPN
 This is my checklist for creating a personal VPN service.
 I used these commands and the service is still working.
-As host VM I'm use racknerd . com
-1 Gb KVM VPS with 1 vCPU Core.
+As host VM I'm use racknerd . com  [MyReferalLink](https://my.racknerd.com/aff.php?aff=8305) 1 Gb KVM VPS with 1 vCPU Core.
 I could have used less power, but I took it with a reserve.
 It may be needed for something else.
 Let's go!

 ---
-## 1.Commands and comments
+## 1. Commands and comments
 ### Authorization

 1. **ssh-keygen** — At first, generate ssh-key pair on local pc